 Mali is the Croatian word for small, and while the island may be small, she has a big heart, and it’s full of centuries-old history.
 You will also definitely get drawn to its crystal-clear waters, where you will surely just want to dip your toes into the inviting Adriatic Sea.

 Best For Walking And Wildlife

 Krk is a large island, and it has many towns and villages to explore and fun campgrounds and resorts to stay at.
 Connected to the Croatian mainland by a bridge, this is a very accessible island.
 Krk has varying landscapes, with an arid feel to the north, a lush green side to the south, full of bays and beaches, and a hilly and rocky interior.
 If you want to enjoy wildlife, then head into the woods on one of the many walking trails and see what you can spot!

 Best For Architecture And Nature

 Easily reached from both Split and Dubrovnik, Lastovo is packed with 15th- and 16th-century architecture, including countless churches in different styles.
-The island is rich in history, and the main town is full of the various types of architecture, including beautiful Renaissance houses.
-Lastovo and its surrounding islands is Croatia’s newest Nature Park.
+The island is rich in history, and the main town is full of various types of architecture, including beautiful Renaissance houses.
+Lastovo and its surrounding islands are Croatia’s newest Nature Park.